 My preschooler was so excited when I told him we’d be having a Halloween party with some of this friends while his sisters were in school.
 We kept it pretty low key with just a few guests and some simple foods and Halloween recipes.
+That’s really more our speed anyway.

 To decorate, I made some paper medallions with googly eyes in the center.
 Paper clips on the back worked perfectly to hang them from the black gauzy fabric as my background.
+I bought it at the dollar store, so it’s a nice inexpensive way to decorate large spaces.

 As everyone was arriving, we made washi tape mummies.